As a kid growing up in Southeast Chicago, Marshan Allen enjoyed fishing, hanging with friends, and even dabbling in music.

 As a young person, Marshan witnessed the physical abuse of his mother, his father’s drug addiction, and eventually, started selling drugs alongside his brother.
 One day, a drug pickup turned robbery spiraled into Marshan stealing a car to aid in his brother’s vengeance.
 Although Marshan did not pull the trigger during the robbery, he was charged with two counts of first-degree felony murder and home invasion.
 This led to Marshan being sentenced to two counts of mandatory life without parole at the age of 15.

 While in prison, Marshan became certified as a paralegal to fight his own case, served as a teacher’s aide for computer technology courses, earned an associate’s degree, and clerked in the law library, among many other activities.
-Today, after two years of freedom, Marshan says he is working diligently, “trying to change the laws, trying to change the way the system views juveniles, and ultimately how they treat them.”
+Today, after years of freedom, Marshan says he is working diligently, “trying to change the laws, trying to change the way the system views juveniles, and ultimately how they treat them.”
 All of the obstacles he has faced thus far have shaped how he approaches sentencing reform and the paths he has taken to produce change.

 Marshan’s hobbies include reading, learning, fishing, and he has just recently picked up DJing.